acoinfo/vsoa-python/README.md

 client.connect('vsoa://your_server_name_or_ip:port') # reconnect
 ```

+## client.sendtimeout(timeout: float)

++ `timeout` Send timeout, unit: seconds.

+Set send timeout, default is 0.5.
+(500ms)

+## client.linger(time: int = 0) -> bool

++ `time` Socket waiting time.
++ Returns: Whether socket linger time is set.

+Set socket linger time, default is `0`.

+linger is a method related to sockets.
+It is used to control the behavior of a socket when it is closed, especially when processing unsent data.
+When the close() method of a socket is called, the linger option can decide whether to wait for unsent data to finish sending, or simply discard it and close the socket.

+## client.pendings

+Get the number of pending messages.
+These message types include: RPC, subscribe, unsubscribe, ping. (`int` type)

 ## client.run()

 Run the client event loop.
 When this function exits normally, it means that the client has disconnected from the server or the client has been closed.